Hacks4life/Tamcru/README.md

 # Tamcru
 Toms AntiVirus Multi Cleanup Repair Utility

-This tool is to make Peoples Lives a little Easier with Downloading and running Malware Scanners, Adware Scanners, Spyware Scanners and more.
-This tool does the Following
+This tool is to make peoples lives a little easier with downloading and running Malware scanners, Adware scanners, Spyware scanners and more.
+This tool does the following:
-* Downloads And Runs the following scanners
+* Downloads and runs the following scanners
       - AdwCleaner
       - RogueKiller
       - HitmanPro